glinesbdev/versus/src/verse/basics/README.md

 ### Iteration

-Iteration may be a scary sounding word for you; I know it was when I was a new programmer.
+Iteration may be a scary sounding word; I know it was for me when I was a new programmer.
 It is a term in programming that means "go over each item, one at a time".
 We can use iterators to process or manipulate each piece of data, one item at a time.
 To do this, we will introduce the `for` keyword:

 ```ruby
 Numbers : []int = array{ 5, 4, 3, 2, 1 }